LitRitt/Ignited/README.md

 Harmony is my personal syncing framework designed to sync Core Data databases.
 Harmony listens for changes to an app's persistent store, then syncs any changes with a remote file service (such as Google Drive or Dropbox).

 **Delta Cores**
-Each system in Delta is implemented as its own "Delta Core", which serves as a standard emulation API Delta can understand regardless of the underlying core.
+Each system in Ignited is implemented as its own "Delta Core", which serves as a standard emulation API Ignited can understand regardless of the underlying core.
 For the most part, you don't interact directly with specific Delta Cores, but rather indirectly through `DeltaCore`.
 - [NESDeltaCore](https://github.com/rileytestut/NESDeltaCore)
 - [SNESDeltaCore](https://github.com/rileytestut/SNESDeltaCore)
 - [N64DeltaCore](https://github.com/rileytestut/N64DeltaCore)